drufball/yosai/_drafts/flaws.md

 <br />
 <br />

 Denri sat in the darkness, throwing rocks against the wall.
-She didn't understand people like Eizo.
-They always wanted to _think_ about the right thing to do.
+She didn't understand why people like Eizo always wanted to _think_ about the right thing to do.
 To weigh things against each other and make complicated theories about what was wrong and what wasn't.

-But doing the right thing wasn't something you thought about.
+Doing the right thing wasn't something you thought about.
 Whenever she tried to figure things out intellectually, she just ended up justifying the things she wanted to do.
 Her mind was too crafty to really be trusted.
 Her gut was the one that told her the hard things she didn't want to hear.

 "Denri...?"
 Denri turned and saw Aki stumbling through the darkness of the cave.